jpjepko/evercookie-598/README.md

 ### Reproducing

-The steps to reproduce the study are as follows (**TODO: CAN YOU ADD SCREENSHOTS FOR EACH STEP OF THE LIST**):
+The steps to reproduce the study are as follows:

 1. Spin up Docker container and Nginx server
 ```